-Phonemic Awareness Specific activities to promote phonemic awareness such as phoneme segmentation with manipulatives or sound sorts.
+- Phonemic Awareness Specific activities to promote phonemic awareness such as phoneme segmentation with manipulatives or sound sorts.
 Here are Phonemic Awareness activities if you are looking for ideas.

-Handwriting Practice and Instruction There is a great deal of debate about how much time and effort to put into handwriting remediation.
+- Handwriting Practice and Instruction There is a great deal of debate about how much time and effort to put into handwriting remediation.
 A reasonable goal is to focus on efficiency and legibility rather than precise accuracy.

-Grammar instruction This would include basic concepts such as parts of speech.
+- Grammar instruction This would include basic concepts such as parts of speech.

-For More Information
+For More Orton-Gillingham Lesson Information

-I hope you found this post to be a helpful explanation of an Orton-Gillingham lesson.
+- I hope you found this post to be a helpful explanation of an Orton-Gillingham lesson.
 As you can see, it is jam-packed!
 If you are a traveling tutor, I have written a post which lists what I pack in my Orton-Gillingham tutoring bag.